CanDemirbuken/DriverHub/README.md

 - Explicit validation
 - Maintainable code
 - Small and meaningful abstractions
+- Clear frontend/backend separation
+- User-oriented administrative workflows

-The goal is not to demonstrate how many CRUD endpoints can be written, but how a backend can evolve from a simple application into a structured rental system.
+The goal is not to demonstrate how many CRUD endpoints or screens can be written, but how an application can evolve from a simple project into a structured rental platform.

 ---